B2B Website Strategy To Convert Leads Into B2B Sales

 First impressions matter.
 A Lot.

-When it comes to your B2B website, first impressions often make the difference between losing a lead or converting a lead.
+When it comes to your B2B website, first impressions often make the difference between losing a lead or converting it.

 Good design, of course, works hand in hand with good content.

-So, don’t settle for just one or the other–aim to do both.
+So, don’t settle for just one or the other–aims to do both.